basho/basho_docs/source/languages/en/riak/dev/using/search.md

 With a Solr schema, index, and association in place, we're ready to start using Riak Search.
 First, populate the `cat` bucket with values.

-Depending on the driver you use, you may have to specify the content type, which for this example is *application/json*.
+Depending on the driver you use, you may have to specify the `Content-Type`, which for this example is `application/json`.
 In the case of Ruby and Python the content type is automatically set for you based on the object given.

 ```curl
 curl -XPUT "$RIAK_HOST/buckets/cats/keys/liono" \